xpdAcq/xpdAcq/doc/quickstart.rst

 ``xpdAcq`` has templates for three common scans (more will follow, please request yours at `xpd-users Google group!
 <https://groups.google.com/forum/#!forum/xpd-users;context-place=overview>`_ ): a
 simple count, a series of counts, and a temperature scan.
-Use the template to create specific Plans (that include specific start and stop temperatures, count times and so on) using the following table as a template.
-These can be created now (to save time later) or later when you need them.
+You can create ``ScanPlans`` now to use later, or you can create them when you need them (and reuse them after that).
+Examples of what to type to create different example ``ScanPlans`` are shown in the table below.
+Adapt these as you need to by changing the numbers in the arguments.

 ======================================= ===================================================================================
 command